-Scenic Drive on Bohemian Highway
+Take a Scenic Drive on California’s Bohemian Highway

 One of the first areas in the region to attract settlers, this green corridor is protected from the extremes of the marine fog and the inland heat, creating a gem of a benign climate.

-This guide to the charming townships along this 10-mile stretch starts in the north and heads south, but it's just as easy to reverse the direction, depending on your itinerary and your closest starting point.
+This guide to the charming townships along this winding stretch starts in the north and heads south, but it’s just as easy to reverse the direction, depending on your itinerary and your closest starting point.

 Monte Rio